wubrg/fantasy_sports/football/league_fees_and_dues.md

 The playoffs will start in week 13 and end in week 16.

-The top 4 teams will make the playoffs, with each conference champion earning a bye in the first round.
+The top 4 teams will make the playoffs, with the top two teams earning a bye in the first round.

 #### 12 Man League

 The playoffs will start in week 13 and end in week 16.

-The top 6 teams will make the playoffs, with each conference champion earning a bye in the first round.
+The top 6 teams will make the playoffs, with the top two teams earning a bye in the first round.

 ### Toilet Bowl